MindSKKU/NNE/Assignment2/Assignment2GradingResult.md

 This is the test case results by using your answer source code.
 If you passwd every test case, you will get great score.

-If you want to complain, visit our lab.
+If you want to complain, visit our lab or send an e-mail to (sibjoma@skku.edu).

 ### Metrics
 - Time: running time